 Gender and SRHR education is a very important driver of the project.
 Girls achieving their right to a dignified education is one of the goals of this innovative educational-technological initiative.
 This includes provision of an education without discrimination or gender-based violence.
 Making knowledge related to sexual health and reproductive rights available in schools and communities is also a goal of the project.
-To this end, gender equality and SRHR materials that fill information gaps on these issues have been incorporated into RACHEL.
+To this end, gender equality and SRHR materials that fill information gaps on these issues have been incorporated into RACHEL, including videos and materials provided by Girl Rising which have been used to promote the empowerment and rights of girls and adolescents in classrooms and communities.

 In this evaluation, students were consulted about their use of these resources.
 74% of surveyed students (17 of 23) have consulted the gender and SRHR modules for learning purposes or short explorations.
 The balance of the students have not yet used gender and SRHR modules with their teachers or individually.